-- 1. Clicking the left mouse button on the down-arrow of an input selector will open a menu displaying all sources available to route into your PC-90. - 2.
-Use the scrollbar to view the available sources. - 3.
-Click on a source to route it as an input source.
-The input selector will display your selection as the input source.
+- Click the left mouse button on the down-arrow of an input selector to open a menu displaying all Sources available for routing to the PC-90. - 2.
+Use the scrollbar to view the available Sources. - 3.
+Click on a Source to route it as an Input Source.
+The input selector will display your selection.

 NOTE: Input sources can only be be routed one at a time.